nsfcac/repacss/README.md

 # REPACSS Website

-This is the official website for REPACSS (Empowering Scientific Discovery through Renewable Energy Powered Advanced Computing Systems and Services).
+This is the official website for REPACSS.

 ## Website